-New Orleans, Louisiana – Jeffery McEleveen was a man who self-identified as a woman named Ciara.
+New Orleans, Louisiana, US – Jeffery McEleveen was a man who self-identified as a woman named Ciara.
 In January 2016, 25-year-old Jeffery McEleveen approached a standing vehicle and held a knife to the driver’s neck while an accomplice climbed into the front seat, police reports show.

 According to the victim, the two men drove him to an ATM to withdraw cash, and then to another location at which they purchased drugs.
 The assailants also forced the man to perform various sex acts, records show.